hayley-leblanc/pmfs5.1/README.md

 * PMFS does not currently support extended attributes or ACL.
 * PMFS requires the underlying block device to support DAX (Direct Access) feature.
 * This project cuts some features of the original PMFS, such as memory protection and huge mmap support.
 If you need these features, please turn to the original PMFS.

+## Branches

+- `master`: main branch
+- `bug1`: has a bug triggered by crashing within the `truncate()` system call, also described here: https://github.com/NVSL/PMFS-new/issues/6.
+The tester must be run with the `-c` flag to do brute force testing to trigger this bug.
+The bug can be triggered by running ACE test seq1/j-lang3.cpp and causes the system to crash when the crash state is mounted.